- By Jeanne Rose, 1999 (softcover, 251 pages)

 - By Kurt Schnaubelt, 1999 (softcover, 296 pages)

-In this fascinating work, Kurt Schnaubelt traces aromatherapy's French origins which paralleled the development of pharmacology.
-Grounding his inquiry in the chemistry of body odor and natural human aromas, he explores the molecular makeup of the major essential oils: their composition, biosynthesis, and effects in healing.
-Understanding the chemistry of essential oils allows one a greater appreciation of their effects and applicability, and Schnaubelt expertly shows that essential oils have been used successfully for healing for hundreds of years, and deserve more serious consideration as a current therapeutic option.
+Author Kurt Schnaubelt traces aromatherapy's French origins which paralleled the development of pharmacology in Medical Aromatherapy.
+Grounding his inquiry in the chemistry of body odor and natural human aromas, he explores the molecular makeup of the major essential oils, their composition, biosynthesis, and effects in healing.

 - By Kathi Keville, 2016 (softcover, 276 pages)